lusory/kframe/ktorm/core/README.md

 # Package me.lusory.kframe.data.ktorm

-ktorm integration root package, a part of the ktorm module
+ktorm integration root package, a part of the ktorm-core module

+# Package me.lusory.kframe.data.ktorm.sql

+Schema generation for ktorm, a part of the ktorm-core module

-# Module ktorm
+# Module ktorm-core

 A ktorm interop module for KFrame, needs Java 11+